nefrock/min-tfs-client/protobuf_srcs/tensorflow/compiler/xla/g3doc/operation_semantics.md

     in the same order of 1, 2, 3.
 Then, another AllToAll will be applied within replicas 4, 5, 0, and the concatenation order is also 4, 5, 0.
 If
-    `replica_groups` is empty, all replicas belong to one group, in the concatenation order of their appearence.
+    `replica_groups` is empty, all replicas belong to one group, in the concatenation order of their appearance.

 Prerequisites: